 Sustainability Ambassador Program

-Henkel encourages its more than 50,000 employees to contribute to sustainable development in their daily business lives and as members of society.
+Henkel encourages its about 50,000 employees to contribute to sustainable development in their daily business lives and as members of society.
 One element of this is its unique Sustainability Ambassador program – the largest global training program in the company’s history.
 Over 50,000 Henkel employees have gone through training about sustainability since 2012.
 They’re now actively sharing their knowledge across the company’s sites worldwide, while also engaging with customers, suppliers and other partners.

 Motivating our ambassadors to make a contribution

 Henkel’s Sustainability Ambassadors are encouraged to visit schools to teach children about sustainable behavior in the home.
 This helps the next generation understand how to use resources efficiently from an early age.
 At the same time, the children multiply the impact by imparting their knowledge and their enthusiasm to others around them.
 By the end of 2020, we had reached around 175,000 schoolchildren in 54 countries.

 We also aim to promote healthier lifestyles and increase awareness of waste generation and water and energy consumption across our sites.
 One element of this commitment is our “(Y)our move toward sustainability” initiative, which was introduced in 2014.
 It encourages employees to practice sustainability in their day-to-day work, for example, by avoiding unnecessary printing, switching off lights, or eating healthily.